uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 [This API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-biss-api) allows a developer to retrieve a summary of income and expenditure for a specified self-employment, or property business for a given tax year.

+**From 22 March 2022, this API will be at V2.0, and V1.0 will no longer be available.**

 ### Business Source Adjustable Summary API

 [This API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-bsas-api) allows a developer to retrieve a Business Source Adjustable Summary (BSAS) calculation for a specified self-employment or property business, for a given accounting period.
 Here a developer can: